 What Happens If You Let Your MAST Permit Expire?

-You cannot legally serve alcohol until you’re certified again—working without a valid permit is against Washington state law.
+1. You cannot legally serve alcohol until you’re certified again.
+Working without a valid permit is against Washington state law.

-🔁 You’ll need to retake the full course—there’s no refresher or shortcut, even if you were previously certified.
+3. You’ll need to retake the full course; there’s no refresher or shortcut, even if you were previously certified.

 The good news?
 You can complete the entire course online quickly and easily with ServeSmart.

-What Should I Do If I Lost My MAST Permit?
+What to Do If You've Lost Your MAST Permit

 If you’ve lost your permit and need a MAST Permit replacement, or if you need to replace a Class 12 or 13 permit because of a name change, a permit holder must:

-• Contact the provider or trainer who issued the Class 12 or 13 permit; or
+• Contact the provider or trainer (like ServeSmart) who issued the Class 12 or 13 permit; or

 • Complete a Class 12 or 13 permit replacement form and submit it along with the appropriate fee to the board.
 The board will issue a new Class 12 or 13 permit with the same expiration date as the original Class 12 or 13 permit.

-How to Upgrade a Class 13 MAST Permit?
+How to Upgrade From Class 13 to Class 12

-You could retake the training and receive a new Class 12 permit.
+Option 2: Retake the course for a new Class 12 permit.

 Frequently Asked Questions

 Study the key topics like ID checking, Washington alcohol laws, and signs of intoxication.
-Read our full guide on becoming a bartender in Washington for tips and practice questions.
+Read our full guide on preparing for the MAST test in Washington for tips and practice questions.

-Yes, as long as you’ve completed the course and are within 30 days of passing it.
-Keep your temporary certificate as proof until the official permit arrives.
+Yes, as long as you’ve completed the course and passed the exam within the past 30 days.
+Keep your certificate of completion as proof for your employer until the official permit arrives by mail.
+However, you must carry this certificate with you during any shifts involving alcohol service.

-No, you will receive a new permit with a new number and issue date each time you complete the course.
+No, you will receive a completely new permit with a new number and issue date each time you complete the course.
+Your previous permit number will not be reused.

 Article by